Sea-Doo vs. Yamaha reliability is a huge debate on the internet.

 Yamaha uses open-loop cooling on every jet ski they ever made.

-The biggest perk for Sea-Doo closed-loop system is that the engine never takes in saltwater.
+The biggest perk for the Sea-Doo closed-loop system is that the engine never takes in saltwater.
 This is often an expensive upgrade for boats that run on the coast.
 If you don’t take in any corrosive and dirty water, the longer your engine will last.
+But the exhaust and intercooler still take in water and must be winterized!

 Though, jet ski engines are made from material that can hold up to the saltwater.
 You still have the issue of debris clogging the system and thus overheating and destroying the engine.